Deputy chief executive visits dentists to explore NHS dental provision expansion

 “What I have learned is that there are opportunities we can offer dentists beyond financial incentives.
 For example, we’re exploring how we can offer contracts that are as flexible as possible and ensure the availability of a wide range of opportunities to get involved in training and research with the larger dental schools and hospitals.”

-For anyone looking for a dentist the NHS Find a Dentist Website displays the acceptance of NHS patients.
+For anyone looking for a dentist the the NHS Find a Dentist website (opens in new window) > displays the acceptance of NHS patients.
+Dental practices are responsible for updating acceptance of patients on the NHS website and it is therefore subject to change.

 If you do not have a dentist and need urgent dental care, please ring NHS 111.
+Alternatively, you can also use the NHS 111 online website (opens in new window) >.